 - AHA glycolic acid peels are used as part of the Clear Skin Program.
 Deeper peels such as these improve skin texture and stimulate dermal collagen to improve skin tone and reduce mild acne scarring

-- Our clients may start their Clear Skin Program either when their acne is under control or upon completion of oral acne treatment
+- Our patients may start their Clear Skin Program either when their acne is under control or upon completion of oral acne treatment

-- Clients who have finished their prescription of Roaccutane or Oratane must wait at least 8 weeks before starting the Clear skin Program
+- Patients who have finished their prescription of Roaccutane or Oratane must wait at least 8 weeks before starting the Clear skin Program

 - The Clear Skin Program has limited effectiveness for those suffering from moderate to severe scarring.
 In this case, op for Acne Scar Revision